chikadevops/Terraform-Full-Infrastructure/README.md

 * No hardcoded secrets — use `terraform.tfvars` or environment variables.
 * RDS launched in private subnets.
 * IAM credentials and access keys are never stored in code.

+# Evironment Workspaces

+I added the Dev, Stage and Prod environments using `terraform workspace new <env>`, then I switched workspaces with `terraform workspace select <env>`.
+I can also write the tfvars files for each env e.g dev.tfvars, etc. Then apply using `terraform apply -var-file=dev.tfvars`, for example.